EirikUlversoy/autokitty/README.md

 AutoKitty/KittenManager

-This repository has 8 different functionality modules, and 5 feature modules that are used by them in the background.
 The syntax for use is: "node startKittenManager.js "functionality to use" "module specific parameters" "

 It uses 16 gas by default (changeable in code, later on maybe it can be set in the config file/module).
 Uses a breeding fee of 0.008 by default, this needs to change if the fee is raised, or the transactions will be rejected(!).